DS-100/textbook/content/preface.md

   relations and how to wrote code to manipulate data using `pandas` and SQL.
 - _Part 3 (Ch 8-12): Understanding the Data_ is all about obtaining data,
   discovering its traits, and spotting issues.
-After understanding these concepts, a reader can take a data file and explain all of the data's interesting features to someone else.
+After understanding these concepts, a reader can take a data file and describe the data's interesting features to someone else.
 This part ends with a case study about air quality.
 - _Part 4 (Ch 13-14): Other Data Sources_ looks at alternative sources of
-  data like text, binary, and data from the Web which all have important roles in data science.
+  data like text, binary, and data from the Web which are widespread sources or data.
 - _Part 5 (Ch 15-18): Linear Modeling_ focuses on the understanding the world
   using data.
-It covers traditional topics like confidence intervals and hypothesis testing in additional to modeling, prediction, and inference.
+It covers inferential topics like confidence intervals and hypothesis testing in addition to model fitting, feature engineering, and model selection.
   This part ends with a case study about predicting donkey weights for veterinarians in Kenya.
 - _Part 6 (Ch 19-21): Classification_ completes our study or supervised
-  learning through logistic regression and optimization.
-It ends with a case study about predicting whether news articles make real or fake statements.
+  learning with logistic regression and optimization.
+It ends with a case study on predicting whether news articles make real or fake statements.

-We've also included notes at the end of the book with resources to learn more about many of the topics this book introduces.
+We've also included notes at the end of the book with resources to learn more about many of the topics this book introduces, and the complete list of datasets used throughout the book.

 ## Conventions Used in This Book